The distributed, open source, SQL database

 - Scale simply

-Customers often use CrateDB to store and query machine data.
+Customers often use CrateDB to store and query real-time data.
 This is because CrateDB makes it easy and economical to handle the velocity, volume, and diversity of machine and log data.
-In fact, customers have reported CrateDB ingesting millions of data points per second, while also querying terabytes of data in real time… 20x faster than their previous database and on 75% less database hardware.
+In fact, customers have reported CrateDB ingesting millions of data points per second, while also querying terabytes of data in real-time… 20x faster than their previous database and on 75% less database hardware.

 Growing a database should be easy, and it is with CrateDB.
 Automatic data rebalancing and a shared-nothing architecture enable you to scale simply.
 Just add new machines to create and grow a CrateDB cluster.
 There’s no need to know how to redistribute data on the cluster because CrateDB does it for you.

 aggregations, and search

 CrateDB’s distributed SQL query engine combines inverted indexes and columnar data structures with a modern query planner.
 These give CrateDB the unique ability to perform aggregations, JOINs, sub-selects, and ad-hoc queries at in-memory speed.
 CrateDB also integrates native, full-text search features, which enable you to store and query structured or unstructured data together.
 Therefore, you no longer have to use separate SQL and Search databases to manage tabular and non-tabular data.

 Even if things go wrong in your data center, CrateDB keeps running.
 Automatic replication of data across your cluster and rolling software updates help ensure hardware failures and scheduled maintenance do not interrupt access to data.
 In addition, CrateDB clusters are self healing, so when nodes are added to the cluster, CrateDB automatically loads them with data.

 Real-time data ingestion